Kilio22/Epicture/README.md

 * Saving login information

 ## Tests
-We've made 12 android instrumental test to ensure our app was working the way we wanted it to work.
+We've made 12 android instrumental tests to ensure our app was working the way we wanted it to work.
 We used JUnit and Mockk for theses tests.

 ## Documentation